peachyo/peachyo.github.io/wip/index.md

 It will be interesting to build an option screening program.
 The problem with option data is that it's difficult to obtain the data and for each stock at any given date, there will be a lot of option data for different strikes and expiration dates.

 So far, I've only finished the data scraping part.
 There are lots of things need to be done.
-It's easy to get lost and give up when you work on your own...
+Python is great for quick prototyping.
+I tried MongoDB first because I started with Google finance API and the data was already in json format.
+But google blocks you if you send requests with many threads.
+So I had to switch to webpage scraping.
+Also Google finance does not show options for ETFs, very strange.
+I was able to download daily data in about 10 minutes.
+However, the Mongo DB size grows so fast that I am looking to switch to mysql, flat file or pytable.
+Simple is good.